-See Figure 1.1, where you can see exactly the same animations has been applied to Giraffe 2 and Giraffe 3 as they are to Giraffe 1.
+See Figure 1.1, where you can see exactly the same animations have been applied to Giraffe 2 and Giraffe 3 as they are to Giraffe 1.

 There is a very short Delay Timing difference between each of the Giraffe’s movements.
 To make it short, after accomplishing the Graphic Designing and animation process of one Giraffe, you can make duplicates and then change the Delay Timing between their animations.
 You can open the Animation and Selection Panes to note down the difference between the Delay Timings of each Giraffe movement.

-- Giraffe Body is Flying In from the Bottom with Duration of 0.50 Seconds and 0 Delay Timings, without Smoothness, and No Auto Reverse.
+- Giraffe Body is Flying In from the Bottom with a Duration of 0.50 Seconds and 0 Delay Timings, without Smoothness, and No Auto Reverse.

 - A very short Down Motion Path has been applied to the Body.
 When you apply the Fly-In animation then the stop position of this animation will always exactly be the object position on the slide.
 After Flying In from the bottom, the object will stop at the location where you had placed the object on the slide.
 So, the Short Down Motion with Auto Reverse is used to move the body again a bit Down and Back to create a shock kind of effect where the body is settling itself because of the speed.

 - Then you can take the help of Animation Painter to replicate the same effects on the Face.
 Now, the Body and Face both will pop in from the bottom; they will stop at a fixed position but then will move a bit down and back to the same fixed position.